TechRahul20/TelegramScraper/README.md

 ## License

-This project is not currently licensed.
-Please contact @JordanWildon on Twitter, or to jordanwildon@protonmail.com for usage restrictions.
+This project is still being tested and is not currently licensed.
+Please contact @JordanWildon on Twitter, or email jordanwildon@protonmail.com for usage information and restrictions.

 ## Credits